vildekristine99/DAT110-oblig2/README.md

 The start of the implementation of the IoT-system can be found in the `no.hvl.dat110.iotsystem` package.

-The class [Client.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/client/Client.java) contains an implementation of the methods needed for implementing a client that can connect to the broker.
+The class [Client.java](https://github.com/selabhvl/dat110-project2-startcode/blob/master/src/no/hvl/dat110/client/Client.java) contains an implementation of the methods needed for implementing the sensor and display clients that can connect to the broker.
 The class Common.java contains the port number that can be used for connecting clients to the broker server.

 The principle of the sensor-display application is shown below